 Welcome to the City of Auburn’s Municipal Election webpage.

-The City of Auburn General Municipal Elections are held in November of even-numbered years.
+The City of Auburn General Municipal Elections are held in November of even-numbered years and are consolidated with Placer County Elections Division.
 Other special elections may be called from time to time by the City Council.
 City council members are elected at large for a four-year term.
 The City Council serves staggered terms, i.e., two or three seats are open each election cycle.
 Nomination papers to seek office are available from the City Clerk's office prior to each election.

 Candidates must be 18 years of age, a citizen of the United States, and a registered voter residing within the City limits at the time the Nomination Paper is issued.